A Visual Mining Approach to Improved Multiple-Instance Learning: Application of MILTree to Multiple-Instance Learning Scenarios

-After the analysis of the layout the user selects new bags and update the initial model.
-Figure \ref{fig_musk1_selectMisclassifiedbagsGround} highlights the two bags that were included in this experiment.
-Figure~\ref{fig_musk1_finalClassification} shows the classified MILTree of the Musk1 test dataset and Figure \ref{fig_musk1_classMatchFinalClassification} presents its correspondent \textit{ClassMatch} tree after the last model update.
-The accuracy on the Musk1 test dataset using the initial model was 73.9\%; after updating the first model with new instance prototypes we achieved 75.2\%; and after a second update with new bags we obtained a 83.2\% accuracy.
+After inspecting and analyzing the \textit{ClassMatch} tree layout, the user selects new bags and updates the initial model.
+Figure \ref{musk1_classification}f highlights the two bags that were included in the model building process.
+Figure~\ref{musk1_classification}g shows the classified MILTree of the Musk1 test dataset, and Figure \ref{musk1_classification}h presents its correspondent \textit{ClassMatch} tree after the last model update.
+The accuracy on the Musk1 test dataset using the initial model was 73.9\%; after updating it using new instance prototypes, we achieved 75.2\%; and finally, after a second update using new bags, we obtained a 83.2\% accuracy.
 This demonstrates once again that visual mining selection strategies are helpful in the MIL scenario.

-In order to evaluate the performance of the proposed methods when compared to state-of-the-art MIL methods, Section \ref{sec:experiments} shows quantitative experiments performed over different datasets.
+\textls[-15]{To evaluate the performance of the proposed methods when compared to state-of-the-art MIL methods, Section \ref{sec:experiments} presents quantitative experiments performed over different~datasets.}